jaydelicana/jaydelicana/README.md

-Hi I'm Jay Delicana.
+Hi I'm Jay K Delicana.

-I'm an engineer at heart.
-I love building stuff from legos to arduinos and software
+I'm a Fullstack software developer / engineer passionate in building software applications that solve business needs.
+I am skilled in Software design and architecture as well as UI/UX design.

+I'm a quick learner and team worker.

+I love technology that makes things easier for us.
+I like automation.
-My hobbies are playing Role-playing games.
-Puzzle games.
-Interested in board games.
+My hobbies are computer games and board games.
-I love to travel and see the world.

 <!---